-- a) Provide a well-designed built environment that encourages a positive, usable and attractive space, which will provide social and economic benefits to Villawood Town Centre. - b) To provide a functional, safe and vibrant town centre, that encourages pedestrian activity to interact with the active shop fronts, especially in the business zone in the western part of Villawood Town Centre. - c) To ensure the spine of the town centre, Villawood Place is built to incorporate attractive street planting and urban furniture - d) To incorporate mix-use development businesses along Villawood Road, Villawood Place and Kamira Court. - e) Encourage mixed- use development businesses along the ground level of Villawood Town Centre to improve the practical use of the Town Centre. - f) Encourage widened footpaths and corner spill out areas. - g) To ensure larger scale supermarket, retail or medical developments have active frontages addressing Villawood Place.
+- a) Provide a well-designed built environment that encourages a positive, usable and attractive space, which will provide social and economic benefits to Villawood Town Centre. - b) To provide a functional, safe and vibrant town centre, that encourages pedestrian activity to interact with the active shop fronts, especially in the business zone in the western part of Villawood Town Centre. - c) To ensure the spine of the town centre, Villawood Place is built to incorporate attractive street planting and urban furniture

+- d) To incorporate mix-use development businesses along Villawood Road, Villawood Place and Kamira Court. - e) Encourage mixed- use development businesses along the ground level of Villawood Town Centre to improve the practical use of the Town Centre. - f) Encourage widened footpaths and corner spill out areas. - g) To ensure larger scale supermarket, retail or medical developments have active frontages addressing Villawood Place.

 - 1. All development must be consistent with the Active Street Frontages controls within the Fairfield Development Control Plan 2013. - 2.
-Where a redevelopment proposes a supermarket, larger scale retail or medical development that cannot achieve the required the active frontage identified in Figure 6, the active street frontage component must address Villawood Place.
+Where a redevelopment proposes a supermarket, larger scale retail or medical development that cannot achieve the required the active frontage identified in Figure 7, the active street frontage component must address Villawood Place.
 The treatment of the other facades and frontages must be designed to a high standard, and to accommodate landscaping and or public domain improvements. - 3.
 Any proposed commercial shops on LAHC site at 2 Kamira Avenue, Villawood, will need to be suitably managed to ensure activation of the adjacent public realm and minimise potential blank walls facing public spaces.
 Should a supermarket be proposed, the design must allow access to residents from the retail plaza and ensure continued active street frontages. - 4.
-Redevelopment to the eastern edge of Villawood Place to have larger setbacks on to develop a new urban space, in accordance with Figure 4 above. - 5.
-Actives street frontages are required to be consistent with Figure 6 below - 6.
-Two stage active street frontage along with western boundary of the site, fronting the future expanded Hilwa Park. - a.
-Stage one where low density residential houses are existing will include a green buffer with tree planting and pedestrian connectivity from Hilwa Street to Howatt Street. - b.
-Stage two, which includes the expansion of Hilwa Park, this allows for speciality retail shops to front the park.
-Increasing the pedestrian connectivity between Hilwa Street and Howatt Street.
+Redevelopment to the eastern edge of Villawood Place to have larger setbacks on to develop a new urban space, in accordance with Figure 6 above. - 5.
+Actives street frontages are required to be consistent with Figure 7 below.

+Figure 7.
+Active street frontage and pedestrian connectivity